Earn a Healthcare Administration Degree

 Frequently Asked Questions

-The BS in Healthcare Administration ultimately may help you improve patient care and the patient experience at your organization.
+A Bachelor of Science in Healthcare Administration ultimately may help you improve patient care and the patient experience at your organization.

 “Healthcare administrators support policies and processes for the delivery of care and services that impact our patient populations,” Clayton said.
 “It requires leaders to apply healthcare principles and methodologies as they manage people and processes.”